 - Add all dry ingredients into a small bowl and whisk to combine.

 - Into another larger bowl, add egg and sugar, whisk for about 2 minutes, until it is creamy and pale in color.
 Add yogurt, oil and vanilla and whisk to combine.

-- Divide batter into the prepared 6 liners.
+- Divide batter into the prepared muffin pan.
 Sprinkle remaining chopped walnuts on top.

-- Bake for 25 to 27 minutes, or until the top is golden in color.
+- Bake for 25 to 27 minutes, or until the top is golden in color or a toothpick inserted in the middle of a muffin comes clean.
 Place pan on a wire rack to cool.

 Did you make this recipe?
 I’d love your feedback!
 Please let me know by leaving a comment or review below or snap a photo and share on Instagram.

 All contents and images are my original work, unless and otherwise mentioned.
 Please do not use my recipes or images without linking back to www.kitchenathoskins.com.
 If you wish to republish a recipe, please rewrite in your own words and don’t forget to include a link back to the original recipe.